 On April 16, 2020, we filed a complaint with the International Trade Commission (the "ITC") against Roku, TCL Electronics Holding Limited and related entities (collectively, "TCL"), Hisense Co., Ltd. and related entities (collectively, "Hisense"), and Funai Electric Company, Ltd. and related entities (collectively, "Funai") claiming that certain of their televisions, set-top boxes, remote control devices, human interface devices, streaming devices, and sound bars infringe certain of our patents.
 We asked the ITC to issue a permanent limited exclusion order prohibiting the importation of these infringing products into the United States and a cease and desist order to stop these parties from continuing their infringing activities.
 On May 18, 2020, the ITC announced that it instituted its investigation as requested by us.
-The trial ended on April 23, 2021.
-The parties will each submit post-trial briefing in May and the initial determination from the Administrative Law Judge is expected in early July 2021.
+Prior to the trial, which ended on April 23, 2021, we released TCL, Hisense and Funai from this investigation as they removed our technology from their televisions.
+On July 9, 2021, the Administrative Law Judge issued his Initial Determination (the "ID") finding that Roku is infringing our patents and as a result is in violation of §337 of the Tariff Act of 1930, as amended.
+On July 23, 2021, Roku and we filed petitions to appeal certain portions of the ID.
+This ID, including those matters for which we and Roku appealed, is to be reviewed by the full ITC by November 10, 2021.